On this page

 - 1 page with a JSON-LD block containing a trailing comma (invalid JSON)

-Total time: 1.8 seconds.
 Total cost: zero.
 Every issue included the exact URL and a specific fix instruction.
 The same issues would have taken a manual review hours to find, if they were found at all.

 Running Selectively